box/developer.box.com/pages/ai-dev-zone/index.md

 <p style="text-align: left; margin-left: 0;">

 Box AI API is currently a beta feature.
-Bear in mind that the available capablitites can change.
+Bear in mind that the available capabilities can change.

 </p>